SWE-rebench V2: Language-Agnostic SWE Task Collection at Scale: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we present SWE-rebench V2, a language-agnostic pipeline for constructing executable SWE tasks.
 The pipeline automates the end-to-end task construction, from mining pull requests to synthesizing executable environments and filtering instances without manual verification.
-We release over 32,000 issue linked tasks from 3,600+ repositories across 20 languages, supplemented by 120,000+ PR-derived tasks, expanding coverage beyond issue-linked changes.
+We release 32,079 stable issue-linked tasks from 3,617 repositories across 20 languages, supplemented by 120,000+ PR-derived tasks that expand coverage beyond issue-linked changes.
 We also provide instance-level diagnostic metadata and ablations on setup synthesis and quality filtering to quantify stage-wise yield and failure modes.

 We plan to expand the dataset by increasing setup retries for higher yield, adding curated subsets, and onboarding more long-tail languages.
 Future work will target extending the pipeline to support complex, long-horizon tasks, such as those in multi-service systems requiring iterative, cross-component modifications.
 We will also investigate enriching the reward signal beyond test-based correctness to include automatically measurable non-functional requirements like performance, latency, and memory efficiency.